DhruvJohri/Netflix-Clone/CODE_OF_CONDUCT.md

 - 🌱 Accepting responsibility and apologizing to those affected by our mistakes, and learning from the experience
 - 🎯 Focusing on what is best for the overall community

-Examples of unacceptable behavior include:

-- 🚫 Use of sexualized language or imagery, and unwelcome sexual attention or advances
-- 🛑 Trolling, insulting or derogatory comments, and personal or political attacks
-- ⚠️ Public or private harassment
-- 🔒 Publishing others' private information (such as a physical or email address) without explicit permission
-- ❌ Other conduct that could reasonably be considered inappropriate in a professional setting

 ---

 ## 👨‍⚖️ Enforcement Responsibilities